There’s no backspace key for life’s decisions.

 If you have followed my blog or social media for any length of time, you’ll know I have strong feminist views.
 I wasn’t always this way though, and reading The Things We Can’t Undo did make me wonder how my 17-year-old self would have reacted.
 It is a thoughtful and moving novel, deftly exploring an issue which can too easily be polarised by online commentary.

 If you’d like to hear more about consent and sex education, check out our chat with The Things We Can’t Undo author Gabrielle Reid on Better Words.
-Listen now.

 Thank you to the author for providing a copy of the book for review.